Matewoo/automatic-language-tests/README.md

 # automatic-language-tests
-A program that creates language tests based on skills.
+A web program that checks your language skills and then issues the appropriate certificate.